CloudCannon/urban-jekyll-bookshop-template/README.md

 # Urban

-urban is a Web Agency themed business template for Jekyll.
+Urban is a Web Agency themed business template for Jekyll.
 Browse through a [live demo](https://placid-beaver.cloudvent.net/).
 Increase the web presence of your agency with this configurable theme.

 ![Urban template screenshot](site/images/_screenshot.png)